matt0x6F/hashpost/docs/designs/hashpost-rewrite.md

 ## Project Overview

 This document tracks the progress of building HashPost from scratch on the atproto protocol.
-HashPost will consist of two main components: a **HashPost AppView** (custom application logic with OpenAPI API) and a **HashPost PDS** (Personal Data Server for atproto protocol compliance).
+HashPost will consist of two main components: a **HashPost AppView** (stateless aggregator with OpenAPI API) and a **HashPost PDS** (Personal Data Server for atproto protocol compliance and business logic).
 This is a fresh start with modern architecture, improved performance, and enhanced maintainability.

 **Related Design Documents:**
 - `hashpost-appview.md` - HashPost AppView implementation details
 - `hashpost-pds.md` - HashPost PDS implementation details
-- `sqlc-patterns-workflows.md` - Database patterns for both components
+- `sqlc-patterns-workflows.md` - Database patterns for PDS component
 - `go-command-structure.md` - CLI structure for both components

 ## Design Goals